The Happenings on Shaw Hill

 I walked over to the kitchen sink and opened the curtains because I wanted more light and, to be perfectly honest, I wanted to know when the neighbors came home.

-It was late in the afternoon, and it was already getting dark.
+It was late in the afternoon and beginning to get dark.
 I stepped back into the foyer and closed the front door.
 I’m not sure why I did that.
 Was I afraid that someone would know I was inside?
 Did I think the neighbors were holding my wife and daughter captive and I didn’t want them to know I was snooping around inside their house?
 It was unsettling, but that is what I thought.

 I had to be certain.

 I walked through the hallway, past the stairway on my right.
-The hallway opened onto an old, ornate living room that reminded me of my grandmother’s house when I was young.
+The hallway opened onto an old, ornate living room.
+It reminded me of my grandmother’s house when I was young.

 “Megan?”
 I called out.
 “Lauryn?”